ChrisPenner/ChrisPenner.github.io/site/posts/arrow-effects.md

 Applicative version, but isn't it silly that we're asking the user their name and simply ignoring it?
-As it turns out, our Arrow interface is quantifiably more expressive: we can use results of past effects in future effects.
+As it turns out, our Arrow interface is quantifiably more expressive: we can use results of past effects in future effects!
+Since we're now allowing `writeLine` to take it's input dynamically we no longer track the output in the structure of the command itself.
+This bit might seem like a step back, but if you still wanted the old version you could of course still define it: `writeLineStatic :: String -> k () ()`.
+Arrows allow us the flexibility to choose which we prefer.
+We'll chat a bit more about this later in the article.

 Here's something we couldn't do with the Applicative version, we can rewrite the program to greet the user by the name they provide.
 While we're at it, why not receive the greeting message as an input too?